codefellows-seattle-javascript-401d19/11-12-express-server/lab-david/README.md

 There are four tests right now.
 ```
 - GET : 404 : should respond with a 404 error for any valid requests with an id that was not found
-- GET : 200 : should contain a response body for a request made with a valid id
+- GET : 200 : should respond with a 200 status if there are no errors
-- POST : 400 : should respond with a bad request if no request body was provided or the body was invalid
+- POST : 200 : should respond with a mountain and a 200 status code if there is no error
+- POST : 400 : should return a 400 code if sent an incomplete mountain
+- DELETE : 204 : should respond with a 204 status if there are no errors when deleting based on a specific id
+- DELETE : 404 : should respond with a 404 status if the id provided is incorrect
-- POST : 200 : should respond with the body content for a post request with a valid body
+- PUT : 200 : a put request should update a mountain and respond with a 200 if there are no errors
+-
 ```

 ## How to use?